-Graduates of Bachelor (S1) preferably Statistical, Information, Forestry, Conservation, or environmental science Graduates;

-- 2 years' experience - One of the data analyst must be a statistical graduate and have experience in processing qualitative and quantitative data; - Experience in preparing an in-depth analysis and prepare a presentation that will be used as a guideline; - Experience in researching with Government and Non-Government Organization/Institution; - Experience in research for human; - Experience in developing baseline study - Proven working experience as a data analyst or business data analyst;
+- Bachelor (S1) degree in Statistical, Information, Forestry, Conservation, or environmental science; - One of the data analyst must be a statistical graduate and have experience in processing qualitative and quantitative data; - 5 years' experience in the issue of forestry, conservation, social study, environmental and wildlife management.
+And combined working experience in the followings: - Experience in preparing an in-depth analysis and prepare a presentation that will be used as a guideline; - Experience in researching with Government and Non-Government Organization/Institution; - Knowledge in data gathering, data cleaning, statistical analysis, and data visualization. - Experience in developing baseline study - Effective data visualization takes trial and error - Experience and understands what types of graphs to use, how to scale visualizations, and know which charts to use depending on their audience. - Proven working experience as a data analyst or business data analyst; - Experienced analysts use modeling and predictive analytics techniques to generate useful insights - Knowledge in ability to analyse, model and interpret data. - Knowledge and understanding of traditional, widespread spreadsheet tools.